MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-app-lifecycle.md

 ### Submit the app

 When the app is ready for use in production, the developer can submit the app using the Teams App Submission API, which can be called from Graph API or an integrated development environment (IDE).
-Doing this makes the app available on the [**Manage apps**](manage-apps.md) page of the Microsoft Teams admin center, where you can review and approve it.
+Doing this makes the app available on the <a href="https://docs.microsoft.com/microsoftteams/manage-apps" target="_blank">Manage apps</a> page of the Microsoft Teams admin center, where you can review and approve it.

 The Teams App Submission API, built on Microsoft Graph, allows your organization to develop on the platform of your choice and automates the submission-to-approval process for custom apps on Teams.
 To learn more, see [LINK TO DEV DOCS].